So I’ve decided upon Knee Arthroplasty – Knee replacement surgery.

-I also am connected to the remarkable healing community that we have here in Charlottesville Virginia.
-I personally know many of the practitioners in the area and they also know someone who knows someone.
-This is an advantage to a progressive small town.
+- I also am connected to the remarkable healing community that we have here in Charlottesville Virginia.
+I personally know many of the excellent practitioners in the area.
+And, of course, they also know someone who knows someone else.
+This is an advantage to a progressive small town and being in the same field for 28 years.

 Below are links to various posts.
-They cover the hows and whys and whatevers.
+They cover what I did.
 I hope they are helpful for you.
 I am not asking that you believe in all the things I believe in.
-For instance, working with past lives may be a little over the edge for some of you.
+For instance, working with past lives might be a little over the edge for some of you.
+But other things such as diet and exercise shouldn’t be too controversial.

-If they can help you look at your situation in a different and more positive way then great.
-If they just amuse you than that is fine also.
+If this list of items can help you look at your situation in a different, and more positive way then great.
+If they just amuse you then that is fine also.

 Some have called surgery “Controlled Trauma.”
 So why would someone elect to do such a thing?
-I mean they use knives, saws, hammers, and staples.
+I mean they use knives, saws, hammers, and screws.
+Without the vast knowledge of anesthesia, modern surgery would be impossible.

 History of My Knee

-A history of the traumas and experiences with my knee that got me to the place I am now.
-I feel this reviewing is important so that one can process the history of one’s life story.
+I wanted to list the history of the traumas and experiences with my knee that got me to the place I am now.
+I feel this reviewing is important.
+It allowed me to process the past traumas and recognize how I got here.

 - Understanding the Surgery